'Her elevation to silk was inevitable. It is a matter of time until she is at the very top table in the criminal law.' Legal 500 2025

 Experience

 Jocelyn prosecutes and defends the full range of criminal offences.
-As Junior Treasury Counsel, she is sought-after for her extensive experience in successfully prosecuting in high-profile and sensitive homicide cases (e.g. the successful prosecution of the Preddie brothers for the killing of Damilola Taylor; the murder of former EastEnders actor Gemma McCluskie; the murder of Tia Sharpe by her step-grandfather Stuart Hazell; the prosecution of Tania Clarence following her killing of her three disabled children; the prosecution of former police constable Wayne Couzens for the kidnap, rape and murder of Sarah Everard).
-She is currently instructed in the prosecution of Louis De Zoysa following the shooting of PS Matt Ratana at Croydon Police Station in September 2020.
+As Senior Treasury Counsel, she is sought-after for her extensive experience in successfully prosecuting in high-profile and sensitive homicide cases (e.g. the successful prosecution of the Preddie brothers for the killing of Damilola Taylor; the murder of former EastEnders actor Gemma McCluskie; the murder of Tia Sharpe by her step-grandfather Stuart Hazell; the prosecution of Tania Clarence following her killing of her three disabled children; the prosecution of former police constable Wayne Couzens for the kidnap, rape and murder of Sarah Everard; the prosecution of Louis De Zoysa following the shooting of PS Matt Ratana at Croydon Police Station in September 2020.)
+She is currently instructed to lead in the prosecution of a youth charged with the murder of Harry Pitman on Primrose Hill on New Years Eve 2023, and in the prosecution of Steve Wright for the kidnap and murder of Victoria Hall in 1999.

 Jocelyn appears regularly in the Court of Appeal, particularly on behalf of the Law Officers in relation to unduly lenient sentences.